IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 wallets.
 But we need to tell the framework *which* contracts we are going to test, and we need a way for the model to refer to each *contract instance*, so that we can invoke the right endpoints.
-We do so using a :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey`, but since different models will be testing different collections of contracts, then this type is not *fixed*, it is defined as part of each model, as an associated type of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class.
+We do so using a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractInstanceKey`, but since different models will be testing different collections of contracts, then this type is not *fixed*, it is defined as part of each model, as an associated type of the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` class.

 In this case only one kind of contract is involved in the tests, the escrow contract, but there will be many instances of it, one running in each wallet.
-To identify a contract instance, a :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey` just has to record the wallet it is running in, we only need one constructor in the type.
+To identify a contract instance, a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractInstanceKey` just has to record the wallet it is running in, we only need one constructor in the type.
 In general there will be one constructor for each type of contract instance in the test.